 This Committee should be the Executive Board and report back to the Board of Directors for Final vote on all personnel related issues and contracts for the Executive director position.

 (4) Nominating Committee.

 The Nominating Committee shall select candidates for President and candidates for Secretary/Treasurer.
-In addition, regarding the officers representing a particular Group, the Nominating Committee shall review the recommendations of the Executive Vice President of such Group.
+The Nominating Committee shall review the recommendations of the Executive Vice Presidents.
 The Nominating Committee shall make its recommendations regarding candidates for office to the Board, which will then make its recommendations regarding candidates for office to the Service Company Members (except with respect to President and Secretary/Treasurer) for approval.